spotify/styx/README.md

 In order for Styx to be able to create/delete keys for the `service_account` of a workflow, the [Service Account] that Styx itself runs as should be granted `Service Account Key Admin` role for the `service_account` of the workflow.

+If authorization is enabled for the service, the `service_account` will be used to authorize deployments and actions (create/modify/delete, trigger a new instance, retry/halt an existing instance and create backfill) on the workflow.
+To authorize an account, grant it the [configured role]) for the [Service Account] of the workflow.

+For information on how to grant an account a role in a [Service Account], follow this
-This can be done by following [Granting Roles to Service Accounts].
+guide: [Granting Roles to Service Accounts].

 #### `running_timeout` **[string]**
 An [ISO 8601 Duration] specification for timing out container execution.
 Defaults to 24 hours that also